 Just-baked buttermilk biscuits on a cooling rack.

-In need of guidance, I turned to my baking cookbooks, and in Melissa Weller’s A Good Bake, I came across a recipe for flaky buttermilk biscuits.
-Her recipe called for a higher proportion of butter, less sugar, and more salt.
-She described the biscuits as “soft and flaky, rich with butter, and with a lot of layers you can see from the sides.”
+In her book A Good Bake, Melissa Weller describes these buttermilk biscuits as “soft and flaky, rich with butter, and with a lot of layers you can see from the sides.”

-It sounded promising.
-I made them, and much to my delight, the family — and I — gobbled them up.
-These, to me, are perfection.
-When broken apart from end to end, the biscuits open accordion-style, each pleat flaking into the next.
-The exterior is crisp and burnished and a little bit sweet thanks to a sprinkling of turbinado sugar.
-Heavenly on their own, these biscuits are even better with a slick more of salted butter.
+This description is spot on.
+When broken apart from end to end, they open accordion-style, each pleat flaking into the next.
+The exterior is crisp and caramelized, and the tops are a little sweet thanks to a sprinkling of turbinado sugar.
+They are truly perfection, heavenly on their own, but even better with a pat more of salted butter.
 What isn’t?

-3. Cold butter, cold buttermilk.
-This is not unlike the process for making pie dough.
+1. Use cold butter and buttermilk.
+Making biscuits is not unlike making pie dough.
 Using cold ingredients, working quickly, and not overworking the dough is important.
-Here, I use a pastry cutter to cut the butter into the dry ingredients, but you absolutely could use a food processor: ten 1-second pulses should do it.
+You can use a pastry cutter to quickly cut the butter into the dry ingredients or you can use the food processor (see recipe box for details).

 How to Make Buttermilk Biscuits, Step by Step